Zion National Park Weekend Itinerary (Two Days)

 Bumbleberry Bakery:

-We loved all of the pastries we stocked up on at the Bubleberry Bakery in Springdale, Utah.
+We loved all of the pastries we stocked up on at the Bumbleberry Bakery in Springdale, Utah.
 It’s also connected to a great gift shop and Porters Restaurant.
 Be sure to try their signature bumbleberry pie.
 What’s a bumbleberry?
 Click here for the full story.

 Other popular spots to eat near Zion National Park include Oscar’s Cafe, Spotted Dog and the Hangry Goat.